fdelgadodelapuente/fdelgadodelapuente.github.io/research/h2o.md

 <img style="float: center;" src="/images/valdivia.png">

-CoSSC TanDEM-X bistatic interferogram that shows elevation changes as phase changes (in radians) due to the logging industry near the city of Valdivia.
-Reference topography is the Copernicus 30 m DEM.
+CoSSC TanDEM-X bistatic interferogram that shows elevation changes as phase differences (in radians) with respect to a reference topography (Copernicus 30 m DEM).
+The elevation changes are due to the logging industry near the city of Valdivia, Chile.

 ### **Relevant publications**